nutgmasson/gourmethiking/content/recipes/hot-chocolate.md

 +++

 Warm, sweet and rich, this basic hot chocolate recipe will help you to relax after a long day of adventuring.
-This drink also provides 12g of high-quality protein, some quickly absorbed carbohydrates and liquids to kickstart the recovery process.
+This drink contains 12g of high-quality protein, which is 11g more than your commercial hot chocolate powder prepared with hot water!
+It also provides some quickly absorbed carbohydrates and liquids to kickstart the recovery process.

 {{% ingredients %}}
 2 tbsp.
 (30 ml) sugar